Pupil Voice

 Bottle Top Mosaic Competition

 To try and increase the amount we recycle as a school the School Council have come up with a fantastic idea to help both save the environment but allow us to share our creative talents by having a Mosaic designing competition.
-Please see the PowerPoint below for more information about the competition!

-The Year 5 girls have done an amazing job so far creating their wonderful mural using all the donated plastic bottle caps!
+The Year 6 girls have done an amazing job so far creating their wonderful mural using all the donated plastic bottle caps!

-Sports Council
+School Council

 Young Interpreters